ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 be uploaded and aggregated and try the collection job again later.
 Alternately, the Leader MAY give up on the collection job (for example, if it decides that no new reports satisfying the query are likely to ever arrive), in which case it MUST fail the job with error `invalidBatchSize`.
-In MUST NOT fulfill any jobs with an insufficient number of validated reports.
+It MUST NOT fulfill any jobs with an insufficient number of validated reports.

 Once the Leader has validated the collection job and run to completion all the aggregation jobs that pertain to it, it obtains the Helper's aggregate share